StarGate01/power-extender/README.md

 This project has been generously supported by [PCBWay](https://www.pcbway.com/).
 Read more about this project and also my review of the manufacturing on my blog: [Article will be added soon] .

-## Images

 ![PCB](https://raw.githubusercontent.com/StarGate01/power-extender/master/fabrication/rev1_1/delivery.jpg)

 ## Usage

 Use [KiCad](https://www.kicad.org/) with my [CustomComponents](https://github.com/StarGate01/KiCadLibs) library to view and edit the hardware project, or download the [fabrication files](fabrication) for PCB and/or PCBA manufacturing.
 I used [KiBOM](https://github.com/SchrodingersGat/kibom) to generate the BOM.
 You can also download the complete [schematics as PDF](hardware/power-extender_schematics_rev1_1.pdf).

 See the [Arduino library documentation](software/power-extender-arduino/lib/power-extender) for usage with the Arduino framework.
 The library is also available on [PlatformIO](https://platformio.org/lib/show/12563/power-extender).
+Use [Visual Studio Code](https://code.visualstudio.com/) and the [PlatformIO](https://platformio.org/) plugin to edit the Arduino library and tests.

-# Features and Specifications
+## Features and Specifications

 - Power input via `5V` and `3V3` pins
   - Min. `250mA @ 5V` to actuate all four relays simultaneously